 - ⅛ tsp ground ginger

-- ¼ teaspoon vanilla crème stevia, or adjusted to taste
+- ¼ teaspoon liquid stevia (or adjusted to taste – and see Notes!)

 View Nutrition Information + Weight Watchers Points